Cardshifter/Cardshifter/Documentation/2) Card Library - Effects.md

         }
     }

 ---

-##Filters
+####`withPriority`

+This is only used with the `whilePresent` filter.
+It specifies in which order the actions are applied when the creature is present, i.e., when it enters play or upon a new turn while it is in play.
+Actions with the same priority are applied simultaneously.
+It can be any whole number but it is simpler to use `1, 2, 3` etc. The default value if not specified is `1`.

+---

+##`onCards` Filters

 - These are used to filter the effects to a particular set of targets.
-- A filter is an object containing any of those keys. `owner`, `zone`, `creature` and `creatureType`.
+- A filter iuses a number of keys such as `ownedBy`, `zone`, `creature()`, `creatureType` and `card(this)`.
 - A variety of filters are available for effects, and will be explained in detail below.

-Usage:

-    {
-        name: "my card",
-        //some trigger: {
-            // do something,
-            filter: {
-                // filters here
-                owner: "foo",           // some owner
-                zone: "foo",            // some zone
-                creatureType: "foo",    // some creature type
-                creature: "foo",        // some creature
-        },
-    },

-####`owner`
+####`ownedBy`

 This is a list of possible owners with descriptions.
 Note that owner values are String values, and therefore need to be contained in quotation marks.

-- `"owner"`: Cards that you, as the player, own.
+- `"you"`: Cards that you, as the player, own.
 - `"opponent"`: Cards that your opponent owns.
 - `"next"`: Cards that are owned by the next player.
-Synonymous to `"opponent"` unless your mod supports more than 2 players.
-- `"active"`: Cards owned by the active player.
+Synonymous to `"opponent"` unless your mod supports more than 2 players. - `"active"`: Cards owned by the active player, in other words to the player whose turn it is.
 - `"inactive"`: Opposite of `"active"`.
 - `"none"`: Cards owner by no player.
 There are no current game mechanics that use this.

 ####`zone`